Board Members (Pictured from Left to Right)

 2022

-Jonathan Swindle became President, returning the parade and block party at the Corpus Christi Museum of Science and History.
-Expanded the board and strengthened partnerships.
+Jonathan Swindle became President, returning the parade and block party to the Corpus Christi Museum of Science and History.
+Expanded the board of directors and strengthened community partnerships across the Coastal Bend.